 - Trucks, vans, cars towing caravans/trailer and other high sided vehicles are at a higher risk of losing control in high winds.
 Keep your distance from larger vehicles.

 - Follow diversion routes where roads have been closed.

 - Beware of trees which might fall especially in densely populated areas.
 Trees are also at risk of falling in the days after a storm.

 - When parking, pick a safe spot away from trees, buildings, overhead lines or other structures which could pose a risk to you and your vehicle in high winds.

 If your car breaks down during a storm and you need to avail of your breakdown assistance cover, you will find the breakdown number for your insurer by clicking link above.

 Should you come across fallen trees or significant debris, please contact your local County Council or Garda Station.
 Many of the local councils across the country will be operating emergency lines during storm conditions.

 High winds can also cause damage to overhead power lines which can break or fall.
 Call ESB Networks on 1800 372 999 if you come across fallen electricity lines or damaged poles.
 Keep yourself and others back and never attempt to drive over fallen power lines.

 If the weather conditions become too difficult, it is best to pull over safely and continue when you feel you are ready and rested.
 If you have the opportunity and are no longer driving, it may be a good idea to call a family member or friend and let them know that you have stopped for a little while.

 We hope that you have found this blog useful.
-Storm Brendan will be bringing strong winds to Ireland over the coming hours and the safest thing is to not travel.
+Storm Eunice will be bringing strong winds to Ireland over the coming hours and the safest thing is to not travel.